PSO linemen in Florida working long hours helping restore power after Hurricane Ian

 “We’ve had people from Florida come to Oklahoma and help us back in the '07 ice storm," Andrews said.
 "It’s just nice to be able to reach out, and we’re happy to come down here and help them."

-Friday, PSO crews were working on feeder lines which are part of the distribution grid.
-They had three to work on, one for each city.
+On Friday, PSO crews were working on three feeder lines, which are part of the distribution grid.

 Despite any obstacles they face, the crews keep up their good spirits working together as a team.